 You can pre-record an emergency message to be sent automatically when the emergency call feature is activated.
 This message may contain, for example, your location or status which may prove useful to the recipient, especially if, in the emergency situation, you are unable to talk.

 To pre-record an emergency message:

 - 1 Ensure radio is in IDLE STATE.

-- 2 vo enter Menu Mode.
+- 2 voice to enter Menu Mode.

-- 3 Or Vuntil: (Voice Storage
+- 3 or Vuntil: (Voice Storage

-- 4 🐼 to select.

-- 5 Or O until: